Territories of Poland annexed by the Soviet Union: Further events

+Based on extensive material from Polish archives, he documented attacks committed by Red Army soldiers against the civilian population living in what was known in Polish as the 'Recovered Territories' between 1945 and 1947.
+Even after the expulsion of the Germans from the territories beyond the Oder and western Neisse, they continued their plundering, rape and murder.
+These traumatic postwar experiences with the Red Army had a lasting impact on the relationship of the civilian population there with the Soviet Union.

 From 1944 until 1952 the Ukrainian Insurgent Army (UIA) were engaged in an armed struggle against the communists.
 As a result of the skirmishes between the UIA and Soviet units, the Soviets deported 600,000 people from these territories and in the process 170,000 of the local population were killed in the fighting.
 See also Operation Vistula.

 In June 1951, the Soviet–Polish border was realigned in two areas.